 Gratitude (the practice of)

-Gratitude bring freedom from envy
+Gratitude brings freedom from envy!

 “Gratitude is a powerful catalyst for happiness.
 It’s the spark that lights a fire of joy in your soul.” ― Amy Collette, The Gratitude Connection